SEC eyes contempt for Wyly estate's failure to pay $101 million

 The SEC said the estate had failed to seek a stay of the judgment pending appeals by it and former billionaire Sam Wyly, Charles Wyly's brother, of a federal jury's verdict two years ago finding them liable for securities fraud.

-The commission asked U.S. District Judge Paul Oetken to order Miller to demonstrate why the estate could not pay the sum, and if he failed to do so, hold him in contempt.
+The commission asked U.S. District Judge Paul Oetken to order Miller to demonstrate why the estate could not pay the sum, and to hold him in contempt if he failed to do so.

 The SEC said it would also seek an order requiring the repatriation of sufficient assets from offshore trusts at issue in the case to pay the judgment.
 Those trusts have a net worth of $350 million, the SEC said, citing Charles Wyly's widow.